HL7NZ/hpi/input/pagecontent/businessView.md

-### Business context

-Is there material to go here?

 ### Purpose of HPI and history
 The purpose of the HPI is to uniquely identify health providers and issue a lifetime identifier for use in the NZ health systems.
 The HPI was established in 2008 so that people working in the health sector could be identified using their HPI number, no matter what the context.
 This would reduce the number of identifiers in use for health providers and reduce the complexity of systems.
 The HPI number is increasingly being used as the identifier of choice by systems designers.
 The HPI also recognises practitioners’ registration numbers and can be used to map from the registration number to the HPI number.